 GP Live!

 One of the things introduced this year was the concept of “GP Live”, a live TV broadcast on the Dynamics GP Ustream channel (link removed, no longer valid)!
-It was a cool new thing and throughout the day there were live interviews with a variety of guests hosted by people like Bob McAdam, Jon Rivers, Pam Misialek or Andy Hafer.
-In the evening reception, Andy caught up to me when I was talking with Todd McDaniel and you can catch that video here (link removed, no longer valid).
+It was a cool new thing and throughout the day there were live interviews with a variety of guests hosted by people like Bob McAdam, Jon Rivers, Pam Misialek and Andy Hafer.
+In the evening reception, Andy caught up to me when I was talking with Todd McDaniel (link removed, no longer valid).
 This interview featured Andy wandering around the expo hall and evening reception so there are lots of separate small interviews as he wanders around.
 I’m on at about the 11:27 mark.
 It was a blast!

 After dinner, it was time to chill.
-I had hoped to blog that evening while relaxing in my room but instead I wrote most of this on the plane ride home and finished it from home.
-The WiFi in the hotel rooms was really horrible, and you had to pay for it, which added to the frustration!
-I upgraded to the “enhanced” WiFi, which was supposed to enable you to stream Netflix and things but I was barely able to stream the UStream channel let alone get a website up consistently.
+I had hoped to blog that evening while relaxing in my room but instead, I wrote most of this on the plane ride home and finished it from home.
+The WiFi in the hotel rooms was horrible, and we had to pay for it, which added to the frustration!
+I upgraded to the “enhanced” WiFi, which was supposed to enable us to stream Netflix and things but I was barely able to stream the UStream channel let alone get a website up consistently.
 So… no blogging from my room happened this week!
-Fortunately the hotel didn’t charge me when I brought up the lack of consistent speed to them.
-I was able to connect perfectly down in the meeting rooms as Mekorma sponsored the network connection area and that WiFi was readily available in all of the rooms!
+Fortunately, the hotel didn't charge me when I brought up the lack of consistent speed to them.
+I was able to connect perfectly down in the meeting rooms as Mekorma sponsored the network connection area and WiFi was readily available in all of the rooms!
 Yay Mekorma!

 That’s the end of day 1.
 Soon I hope to continue with summaries of Day 2 and 3 to finish this short series.